 (h) providing accounting information to clients on a regular basis in relation to their investments.

-[Section 37B inserted by No. 9 of 2008 s.
+[Section 37B inserted: No. 9 of 2008 s.
 23.]

 37C.
 Provision of services

 (1) The Public Trustee may do any of the following —

 (a) assist an executor or administrator of a deceased’s estate in exercising or performing any power or duty of the executor or administrator in relation to the administration of the estate;